discordjs/guide/guide/command-handling/adding-features.md

 };
 ```

-This is the amount (in seconds) that the user will have to wait before being able to properly use that command again.
-You'll be using Collections again to store what you need.

-In your main file, add in this line (preferably somewhere above your `ready` event):
+In your main file (`index.js` in our examples), add this line preferably somewhere at the top before you handle any events:

 ```js
 const cooldowns = new Discord.Collection();
 ```

+This initializes an empty Collection (remember, Collection is a utility data structure, which works based on key/value pairs) which you can then fill later when commands are used.
+The key will be the command name and the value will be another Collection associating the user id (key) to the last time (value) this specific user used this specific command.
+Overall the logical path to get a specific user's last usage of a specific command will be `cooldowns > command > user > timestamp`.

-Again in your main file, directly above the `try/catch`, add in the following:
+In your main file, directly above the `try/catch` block causing command execution, add in the following:

 ```js
 if (!cooldowns.has(command.name)) {